HarshKumar00356/HarshKumar00356/README.md

 ## **Why I chose Design?**

 > To be honest, WHY NOT!
-I mean Design gives you so much **freedom** to test ideas at the early stages of product development.
+I mean Design gives me so much **freedom** to test ideas at the early stages of product development.
 And that's why I chose design.
 I love to own the problems, not just the solutions!